Faculty and Staff

 Ronald G. Twedt

-The mission of the department of education is to prepare caring, competent, and qualified teachers who act in the best interests of the students they serve.
+The commitment of the department of education is to inspire passionate and professional educators who are called to teach and dedicated to influencing the affairs of the world by providing inclusive and exceptional education to students in kindergarten through twelfth grade.
 In working to become a professional educator, students will develop knowledge and skills in the areas of child/adolescent learning and development, pedagogical content knowledge, classroom management, and classroom ecology all within the context of a high quality liberal arts education.
 The teacher education program is guided by firm commitment to the idea of service to others, and provides many opportunities for students to serve children and adolescents while simultaneously developing and fine-tuning teaching skills during clinical field experiences which occur during each phase of the program.
 More specifically, the education department provides learning experiences that prepare students to achieve the following learning outcomes:

 • understand the central concepts, tools of inquiry, and structures of the disciplines taught and be able to create learning experiences that make these aspects of subject matter meaningful for students